wkoszek/me/source/blog/2012-06-26-koszek-trick-2.md

 - <iframe src="http://rcm-na.amazon-adsystem.com/e/cm?lt1=_blank&bc1=FFFFFF&IS2=1&npa=1&bg1=FFFFFF&fc1=000000&lc1=FF0000&t=wojcadamkoszh-20&o=1&p=8&l=as4&m=amazon&f=ifr&ref=ss_til&asins=020161569X" style="width:120px;height:240px;" scrolling="no" marginwidth="0" marginheight="0" frameborder="0"></iframe>
 ---

-Todays post will be very simple, maybe trivial.
+Today's post will be very simple, maybe trivial.
 One of the hacks that I came up with, when I encountered confusing arcane of ANSI C, or when I played with assembly for fun and profit.